 ii) "consider the scenario of allowing the access to a CAG cell in the [..] visited network".

 This solution introduces a new NF called 5G-CAS.
 5G-CAS is a UDM-like repository in the Serving PLMN to store CAG info.
+The CAG info includes Allowed CAG list and associated time validity information for the UE as per TS 23.501 [2] clause 5.30.3.
 An authorized administrator inputs CAG info via NEF of the Serving PLMN to 5G-CAS.
 Either AMF retrieves the CAG info from 5G-CAS or 5G-CAS notifies AMF of the CAG info update.
 AMF then sends it to gNB, when applicable, and to UE.

 CAG info in 5G CAS is deployed per UE and provisioned by the authorized administrator per UE.
 AMF retrieves the CAG info and is notified of the CAG info update per UE.